jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 To require that users must authenticate through an external IdP, you need to set the parameter `require-external-authentication=true`.
-You can also specify the type of external IdP required (`oidc` or `saml`) and require one specific issuer.
+You can also specify the type of external IdP (`oidc` or `saml`) and require one specific issuer.

-The following fragment requires authentication with the (OIDC-based) CERN SSO.
+The following fragment is an example of authentication with the (OIDC-based) CERN SSO required before being redirected to the registration page.

-and defines how information from identity tokens issued by CERN SSO is mapped to IAM membership information
+It also defines how information from identity tokens issued by CERN SSO is mapped to IAM membership information

 ```yaml